WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 -   GrantPermissionAction
 -   RetrieveAttestationsAction

-### 2.5 Alice applies for job and refuses to provide references
+### 2.5 Alice Applies for a Job and Refuses to Provide References

 Alice is applying for a job and has connected with the HR department via her DID.
 Alice has already provided some basic attestations about her right to work, name, address, etc. But when she receives a request for her references Alice refuses/denies the request as by the time this request comes in Alice has already accepted a position somewhere else (for example).